GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

   3. `DOS`: There was a denial of service; a test attempted to perform a legal action, and it was prevented from doing so.
   4. `CALL-ERR`: A call to a particular API has failed.
-  5. `V-HIGH`: Very high weakness revealed by the test.
+  5. `HIGH`: High weakness revealed by the test.
 This means no security.
-The non-secure baseline GFE scores `V-HIGH` on all tests.
+The non-secure baseline GFE scores `HIGH` on all tests.
-  6. `HIGH`
-  7. `MED`
+  6. `MED`
-  8. `LOW`
+  7. `LOW`
-  9. `V-LOW`
-  10. `DETECTED`: The test ran to completion, and the weakness exists.
+  8. `DETECTED`: The test ran to completion, and the weakness exists.
 However, the processor was able to detect that a violation occurred.
 This is a good score.
-  11. `NONE`: This is the best achievable score.
+  9. `NONE`: This is the best achievable score.
 Not only that the processor was able to detect the violation, it also prevented the test from continuing with the breach.